Postgraduate Diploma in Applied Management

 “When I type in New Zealand the first thing you see is the beauty.
 The pictures depict a lot of beauty.”

 New Zealand also has better study opportunities than other countries, she says.
-She settled on AIC because of its practical focus.
+She settled on OPAIC because of its practical focus.

 Irene says her course has included a paper about Capabilities for Managers, where she worked in diverse groups and learned to communicate with different cultures and fit into an international setting.